mobluse/coderdojo-raspbian-sv/README.md

 Stream [NOOBS](http://www.raspberrypi.org/downloads/) down to the SD-card using:

-    curl -sL http://downloads.raspberrypi.org/NOOBS_latest | bsdtar -xvf- -C /media/dojopi1/
+    curl -sL http://downloads.raspberrypi.org/NOOBS_latest | bsdtar -xvf- -C /media/pi/dojopi1/
 alternatively:

-    cd /media/dojopi1/
+    cd /media/pi/dojopi1/
     curl -Lo NOOBS_latest.torrent http://downloads.raspberrypi.org/NOOBS_latest.torrent
-    ctorrent NOOBS_latest.torrent
+    ctorrent -p 51414 NOOBS_latest.torrent # Change 51414 to your listen port.
     rm NOOBS_latest.torrent
-    unzip NOOBS_v1_4_0.zip
+    unzip NOOBS_v1_4_2.zip
-    rm NOOBS_v1_4_0.zip
+    rm NOOBS_v1_4_2.zip

-###Those who installed NOOBS using other OS continue here###
+###Those who created a NOOBS SD-card using other OS continue here###

-Boot with keyboard, mouse, and screen.
+Boot with NOOBS SD-card, keyboard, mouse, and screen.
 After boot use 1, 2, 3, and 4 to select HDMI, HDMI Safe, PAL, and NTSC, respectively.
 If you need to select video out again, press and hold Shift during boot.
 Install Raspbian from NOOBS.

-Configure using Raspi-Config (starts automatically on first boot).
-Switch on SSH.
+Configure using Raspberry Pi Configuration or Raspi-Config.
+Check that SSH is on.
 In the future this configuration should be built-in to the upgrade.sh-script.

 Install the rest of the programs by using this oneliner in the home